sebastianspicker/inner-echo/README.md

 A working tree for inner-echo with an evolving implementation history.

 ## Overview
-inner-echo keeps the active steady build work visible.
+inner-echo records the stable project shape and the work still worth checking.

 ## Status
-Project phase: bootstrap.
+Lifecycle stage: core-build-out.
+Maintenance guidance now reflects the stable shape.

 ## Usage
-- Made the audio assumptions easier to check later.
+- Merged scattered react guidance into the docs.

+- The older setup fragments have been reduced to the useful parts.

-## Roadmap
+## Current Focus
 Keep the next pass focused on verification and smaller changes.